 The panel gives lots of examples of initiatives within ICANN for which gamification could be applied including suggested incentives and effects.
 These examples illustrate how gamification could actually be used within ICANN.

 The potential of using gamification in constructive ways in ICANN seems very promising to me.
 In the section of the detailed description of the proposal titled ‘Open Questions – Help Bring This Proposal Closer to Implementation?’ the panel asks lots of good questions but I think there is one overarching question that is missing: How can we introduce gamification principles into ICANN work in a way that can realistic bring about positive change while recognizing that participants are already overwhelmed?
-It would be helpful to develop a plan to introduce gamification principles gradually over time test some of them in existing processes.
+It would be helpful to develop a plan to introduce gamification principles gradually over time, testing some of them in existing processes.

 Proposal 13, Provide an Adjudication Function by Establishing “Citizen” Juries